Question: When can changes to housing assignments take place?

 Answer: Students must begin by talking with a Resident Assistant assigned to their building or complex who will gather information and provide advice on how to proceed.
 In most cases, an educational conversation or mediation between roommates will be necessary.
-The Resident Assistant will consult with their supervisor in charge of the building or complex (see http://students.umw.edu/residencelife/residence-life-staff for the list of supervisors).
+The Resident Assistant will consult with their supervisor in charge of the building or complex (see http://students.umw.edu/residencelife/staff/ for the list of supervisors).
 It is the philosophy of the Office of Residence Life to work with students on gaining the skills to handle difficult situations by empowering students to make wise decisions and communicate effectively.
 Continuing the educational process outside of the classroom in the residence halls with roommates is an important life lesson requiring effort and focus by the students involved to come to a compromised solution.
 If the situation becomes more difficult, the RA may continue communication with his/her supervisor, who may become involved.
 As a last resort, the complex supervisor may eventually approve a housing reassignment based on the circumstances presented.
-If the supervisor approves the housing assignment relocation, he/she will ask the Housing and Operations Coordinator to work with the student to locate an available space.
+If the supervisor approves the housing assignment relocation, he/she will work with the student by offering available spaces.

 Question: A housing assignment change has been approved – now what?

-Answer: Spaces are limited.
-Approval to change a housing assignment must be given by a supervisor before the student is contacted by the Housing and Operations Coordinator to review spaces.
-If a student selects a space with the assistance of the Housing and Operations Coordinator, he/she will receive an e-mail indicating the details.
-The message will include instructions regarding the move letting the student know he/she will need to pick up a key to their new residence from the Eagle Landing front desk, remove all belongings from their current room, and turn in their old key to the Eagle Landing front desk after moving and cleaning their previous space.
-The Resident Assistant of the new assignment will meet with the roommates to discuss their Roommate Contract to ensure there is a focus on a productive living environment in the new space.
+Answer: Approval to change a housing assignment must be given by a supervisor before the student proceeds with in the move process.
+The student will receive a list of available spaces from the supervisor.
+Spaces are limited.
+It is the student’s responsibility to reach out to students in the available spaces to discuss compatibility and to set up a time to view the space.
+Once the student has selected the space to move, he/she must communicate the decision with the supervisor.
+Next, the student will receive an e-mail indicating the details regarding the move – letting the student know he/she will need to pick up a key to their new residence from the Eagle Landing front desk, remove all belongings from their current room, and turn in their old key to the Eagle Landing front desk after moving and cleaning their previous space.
+The Resident Assistant of the new assignment will meet with the roommates to discuss their Roommate Agreement to ensure there is a focus on a productive living environment in the new space.